Lecrapouille/TimedPetriNetEditor/README.md

 pn2 = petri_net(pn)
 @assert pn2.handle == 2

 # Launch the GUI editor to edit the net graphically.
-Once presed ESCAPE key,
+Once pressed ESCAPE key,
 # the editor will quit and modifications applied on the net.
 editor!(pn)
 @assert ans == true